SumoLogic/sumologic-otel-collector/pkg/receiver/mysqlrecordsreceiver/README.md

     # default is 5
     setmaxidleconns: 5

-    # this indicates the number of producer and comsumer workers/threads which will used to fetch, convert and consume database records
+    # this indicates the number of producer and consumer workers/threads which will used to fetch, convert and consume database records
     # by default it considers the value to be the number of queries that are to be run in the receiver
     # user can configure a maximum of 10 workers
     setmaxnodatabaseworkers: 4